14 Ideas for Celebrating Banned Books Week

 Check out Fandom Forward’s suggested list on Bookshop, a website that supports local, independent bookstores with every online purchase.

-You can also start by picking up a few of our favorites — via our sponsor, Kobo:
+You can also start by picking up one of the 10 most challenged books from last year — via our sponsor, Kobo:

 Report banned books.